-- Overall Category Winners are selected after Ruban D'Honneur Winner's face to face judging session, and announced at EBA gala finale.
+- Overall Category Winners are selected following Ruban D'Honneur face to face judging sessions and announced at EBA gala finale.

 Benefits of entering

 Watch the video below and see the 2012 Ruban d'Honneur recipients' journey from entering the awards to the finale in Turkey.